Boyle Street, Edmonton: Future development - The Quarters

 In 2006, the City of Edmonton began holding public consultations for what it deemed "The Quarters Downtown".
 The project's aims were to transform a large part of the Boyle Street Community (officially the borders of 'The Quarters Downtown' were defined as being from 97 Street in the west to 92 Street in the east, and from the river valley in the south to 103A Avenue in the north).

 This plan saw the area divided into four quarters.
 The Heritage Quarter would consist of a stretch of Jasper Avenue between 97 Street and 96 Street, which held a large number of historical structures.
 The Civic Quarter would lie immediately to the north of the Heritage Quarter, and would consist of the area adjacent to the Law Courts, which are located immediately across 97 Street from the Civic Quarter.
 The other two quarters would be largely residential, a low density McCauley Quarter (so named because it borders on the neighbourhood of McCauley) would lie in the north-east of the district, while the Five Corners Quarter (so named because it centres on the intersection of Jasper Avenue, Harbin Road (102 Avenue) and 95 Street, which has five corners) would be a higher density residential quarter.

+Chinatown Mall

+Chinatown Mall is a defunct shopping mall that was located in the Boyle Street neighborhood.
+It closed in 2011, and would sit abandoned for years.
+It would be demolished in late 2018 amid safety concerns.